czyzby/gdx-lml/README.md

 Your opinions, comments and testing can help as well.
 Don't be afraid to inform me about bugs and functionalities that are missing or the ones you are not a huge fan of.

 ## What's new
+1.1 -> 1.2:

+- Fixed `@SkinAsset` injection.
+Now it throws meaningful exceptions when invalid skin ID is passed.

 0 -> 1

 - Updated to LML 1.
 Removed `ViewActor` annotation; now LML's `LmlActor` is used.
 Added support for new LML features: `@OnChange`, `@LmlActor`, `@LmlAction`, etc. Make sure to update your LML templates according to the updated syntax.
 See LML docs for more info.